fullmetalbrackets/blog/src/content/blog/setting-up-plex-in-docker.md

 ## Starting the container and configuring Plex

-Once your `docker-compose.yml` is ready, use the command `docker-compose up -d` from within the same directory as the `docker-compose.yml` to run it.
-After completion, use the command `docker ps` to verify the container is up and running.
+Once your compose file is ready, use the command `docker compose up -d` from within the same directory as the `compose.yml` to run it.
+After completion, use the command `sudo docker ps` to verify the container is up and running.
 You should see output similar to the below:

 ```bash
 CONTAINER ID   IMAGE                             COMMAND   CREATED          STATUS          PORTS                                                                                      NAMES